laomafeima/cfrl.vim/README.md

 ### Author's usage

-Add following code to you `.vimrc` file, Map `Y` to use cfrtl.vim. when you use vim on local, cfrtl.vim will auto use register `*`. when use ssh remote will through OSC52/PASTE64.
+Add following code to you `.vimrc` file, Map `Y` to use cfrl.vim. when you use vim on local, cfrl.vim will auto use register `*`. when use ssh remote will through OSC52/PASTE64.
 ```
 autocmd VimEnter * call SetCopyMap()
 function!
 SetCopyMap()